some-dray/cg_assessment/sample_exec_summary.md

-### Security Vulnerability Assessment for CustomerX
+### Security Vulnerability Assessment for Sample_Customer

-This comprehensive vulnerability assessment demonstrates the challenges that CustomerX face in managing CVE's at scale.
-CustomerX  are not alone in this challenge, however this report shows the significant security advantages of migrating from standard container images to **Chainguard's hardened alternatives**.
+This comprehensive vulnerability assessment demonstrates the challenges that Sample_Customer face in managing CVE's at scale.
+Sample_Customer is not alone in this challenge as many in the industry are grappling with CVE spawl & controls around OSS.
+This report shows the significant security advantages of migrating from standard container images to **Chainguard's hardened alternatives**.
 Analysis of {{images_scanned}} container image pairs reveals a **{{reduction_percentage}} overall CVE reduction**, eliminating {{total_reduction}} vulnerabilities across your infrastructure.

 ### Key Findings